Assisted training flexible [AsA flex]

 Are people without German citizenship eligible for funding?

-How do I register for AsA [flex]?
+How do I register with AsA [flex]?